periode/thesis/checkin/four/four_notes.md

 > A work of art has a character and a content, including formal (balance and unity), aesthetic (gracefulness, garrishness), expressive (melancholy, cheerfulness), representational (a woman, a data structure), semantic (meaning, metaphor), and symbolic (death, life, disintegration) (budd, aesthetic essence).

-look at a couple of code poems based on this.

-use goodman's languages to distinguish source poetry from regular code

 categories:

 Denotation is *standing for*, *symbolizing*.